MyScript/MyScriptJS/README.md

 yarn add myscript
 ```

-You can also install MyScriptJS using bower (with or without an existing project) and use MyScriptJs as showed in the [Usage](https://github.com/MyScript/MyScriptJS#usage) section replacing `node_modules` by `bower_components`.
+You can also install MyScriptJS using bower (with or without an existing project) and use it as showed in the [Usage](https://github.com/MyScript/MyScriptJS#usage) section replacing `node_modules` by `bower_components`.

 ```shell
 bower install myscript